groundwater-modeling-Spring2020/Course_Materials/README.md

 #### Thursday Office Hours  (Thursday 10:00 - 11:00)
 - Zoom Meeting ID: 792 507 016
 - Link: https://arizona.zoom.us/j/792507016 Â
+#### Final project groups:
+ - Group 1: Amanda, Justin, Tesfa, Vivek
+ - Group 2: Ben, Danielle, Jake
+ - Group 3: Abe, Rachel, Dave

 ____
 <a name="announcements"></a>
 ## Announcements:
+**April 3**
+- Homework 8 is posted and I have assigned the final project teams above.
+Each group is responsible for one part of the assignment.
+You will just submit a powerpoint and one jupyter notebook for your group and you don't have to write individual submissions next week.

 **March 19**
-- Homework 6 is describe din the Lectures/Python_Tutorials folder.
+- Homework 6 is described in the Lectures/Python_Tutorials folder.
 I wrote everyones names by the data type they are assigned to.
 Please submit 1 ipython notebook to me by 12:00 on Tuesday and be prepared to present.

 **March 13**
 - Correction to HW5 question 2.
 Here is the correct wording: